dojot/docker-compose/docs/install_guide.rst

 ^^^^^^^^^^^^^

 To be able to use the system's web front-end and make API calls, a user must be created.
-To create a first `admin` user, the following script can be run on the host machine of the middleware (that is, the machine where docker-compose was run).
+To create a first `admin` user, the following script can be run on the host machine of the platform (that is, the machine where docker-compose was run).
 The script is located at the root of the repository.
 ::